simon-pepin/simon-pepin.github.io/organisation/singular_learning_theory_sep23.md

 ### _Practical details:_

-- The workshop will take place from Monday 18th to Thursday 21st, from 10:00 to 17:00.
+- The workshop will take place from Monday 18th to Thursday 21st, from 10:00 to 17:00 **except on Monday where we start at 09:30**

 - Everything will take place Room F1.15, in the building Science Park 107 of the Science Park campus of the University of Amsterdam.